Berbers: Antiquity

-[T]he most ruinous tribute was imposed and exacted with unsparing rigour from the subject native states, and no slight one either from the cognate Phoenician states. [...]
-Hence arose that universal disaffection, or rather that deadly hatred, on the part of her foreign subjects, and even of the Phoenician dependencies, toward Carthage, on which every invader of Africa could safely count as his surest support. [...]
-This was the fundamental, the ineradicable weakness of the Carthaginian Empire [....]
+[T]he most ruinous tribute was imposed and exacted with unsparing rigour from the subject native states, and no slight one either from the cognate Phoenician states. ...
+Hence arose that universal disaffection, or rather that deadly hatred, on the part of her foreign subjects, and even of the Phoenician dependencies, toward Carthage, on which every invader of Africa could safely count as his surest support. ...
+This was the fundamental, the ineradicable weakness of the Carthaginian Empire ...

-The Punic relationship with the majority Berbers continued throughout the life of Carthage.
+The Punic relationship with the majority of the Berbers continued throughout the life of Carthage.
 The unequal development of material culture and social organization perhaps fated the relationship to be an uneasy one.
 A long-term cause of Punic instability, there was no melding of the peoples.
 It remained a source of stress and a point of weakness for Carthage.
 Yet there were degrees of convergence on several particulars, discoveries of mutual advantage, occasions of friendship, and family.

 The Berbers gain historicity gradually during the Roman era.
 Byzantine authors mention the Mazikes (Amazigh) as tribal people raiding the monasteries of Cyrenaica.
 Garamantia was a notable Berber kingdom that flourished in the Fezzan area of modern-day Libya in the Sahara desert between 400 BC and 600 AD.

 Roman-era Cyrenaica became a center of early Christianity.
 Some pre-Islamic Berbers were Christians (there is a strong correlation between adherence to the Donatist doctrine and being a Berber, ascribed to the doctrine matching their culture, as well as their being alienated from the dominant Roman culture of the Catholic church), some perhaps Jewish, and some adhered to their traditional polytheist religion.
 The Roman-era authors Apuleius and St. Augustine were born in Numidia, as were three popes, one of whom, Pope Victor I, served during the reign of Roman emperor Septimius Severus, who was a North African of Roman/Punic ancestry (perhaps with some Berber blood).